cafeibit/Azure-Data-Engineering/README.md

   *  Selecting the correct table distribution can have an impact on the data load and query performance: Round robin / Hash  distribution, Replicated tables.
   *  Use indexes to improve query performance: Clustered columnstore index, Clustered index, Non-clustered index
   *  Create statistics to improve query performance: Statistics in dedicated SQL pools / serverless SQL pools
+  *  Improve query performance with materialized views
+  *  Use read committed snapshot for data consistency
+  *  Optimize common queries with result-set caching
 * To integrate SQL and Apache Spark pools in Azure Synapse Analytics
 * To manage and monitor data warehouse activities in Azure Synapse Analytics
 * To analyze and optimize data warehouse storage in Azure Synapse Analytics